“I don't think I'd be able to endure that kind of pain.”

 Your friend's sister is pregnant with her second baby.
 She's talking about how painful childbirth is.
-You've heard that it's painful, so you say this to her.
+You've heard that it's painful, so you say this.

 I don't think I'd be able to endure that kind of pain.